The Growth of Telemental Therapy

 With telemental services, you could literally get therapy from a mental health professional on the other side of the world.
 You would no longer be limited by how far you’re willing to drive for an appointment.

-With a dramatic increase in available resources, it would be easier for you to find a therapist with whom you feel could provide the best service for you.
+With a dramatic increase in available resources, it would be easier for you to find a therapist whom you feel could provide the best service for you.

 2. The Convenience Factor